Best Broker For Algorithmic Trading

 IC Markets places its trading servers in data centers and connects with providers either there or through the data center.
 Since algorithmic traders will typically be using a VPS, IC Markets says its servers can connect with major VPS providers either in the center or through the center.
 IC Markets says that latency is under 1ms to VPS providers (the average order execution speed is under 40ms once the order is received by IC Markets).

 Additionally IC Markets offers complimentary VPS hosting for traders who trade over 15 lots per month round trip for Forex and Metals, T&Cs apply.
 Spreads can be as low as 0 for EUR/USD with a competitive commission charge of $3.5 per lot per side.
 Thus given the argument in the article above, that algorithmic trading seeks to trade in ways the human cannot, then this broker can be seen as supporting (and indeed explicitly says it does) styles such as high frequency trading which rely on rapid order processing.
-IC Markets offers MT4, its successor MT5 and cTrader.
+IC Markets offers MT4, its successor MT5, TradingView and cTrader.
 The minimum deposit is $200 and the trader can add on different accounts once they have signed up.